PANCHO7532/alienswarm-sdk/README.md

 # Build Instructions
 ## Windows (Visual Studio)
-I'll paste this one from the VDC page, asuming you'll be working with Visual Studio 2010*:
+I'll paste this one from the VDC page, asuming you'll be working with Visual Studio 2010 or 2022*:
 - Go inside the `src/game/server` folder and double click on `swarm_sdk_server.vcproj`.
 This will load the project into Visual Studio.
 In the solution explorer, right click on the solution and choose Add -> Existing project.
 Add both these projects to your solution:
 ```